sophiaahh/sophiaahh.github.io/index.md

  real-time as data is collected by satellites
 - Created macros to automate the process of merging and subsetting MIRS data files to render satellite data into 3D visualizations in ParaView
 - Implemented data science workflows in Python to investigate anomalies in NASA satellite data and understand the impact of climate change
-- Collaborating with scientists and developers at NOAA to design and revamp MIRS retrieval algorithm
+- Collaborated with scientists and developers at NOAA to design and revamp [MIRS retrieval algorithm] (https://www.star.nesdis.noaa.gov/mirs/algorithm.php)
 - Technlogies Used: Unix/Bash, Python (Plotly,Matplotlib), Jupyter, ParaView

 ---